Our comprehensive Tokyo travel guide featuring Tokyo’s tourist spots, hotels, restaurants and more.

 The best way to get around Tokyo is by trains and subways.
 Make sure you buy a prepaid Suica or Pasmo card so it’s more convenient for you to travel around plus you’ll get a discounted rate when you use these cards.
 The card costs 500 yen.
 Taxis are also available but are quite expensive.

 Also, it can be a little difficult to get around without the internet so I highly recommend you get portable wifi while you are in Japan.
-You can rent a WIFI in the Philippines and you can have it delivered to your address or get one when you arrive in Japan.
-If you prefer the latter, you can book here in advance.
+You can get a Smart World Travel WiFi in the Philippines and have it delivered to your address.
+You can learn more about Smart World Travel Wifi and get one for your next trip abroad.

 Budget Hotels and Hostels in Tokyo ideal for budget travelers and backpackers